 Joining other students on campus to explore issues results in new experiences that will make your time at Loyola all the more impactful.

 Meet your peers and engage other students to promote change on campus, locally and globally.
 Click Student Organizations for a complete listing.

 Here you will find several student groups at Loyola that have an environmental focus.

-For larger initiatives work with the Office of Research Services and the Office of Advancement, or contact the Office of Sustainability directly to discuss your project.
+For larger initiatives, contact the Office of Sustainability directly to discuss your project.